-When second place neo-confederate dipshits show up to @PunkRockBowling in their racist attire and are subsequently chased the fuck out by @Punks4Progress.
+When second place neo-confederate dipshits show up to @PunkRockBowling in their racist attire and are subsequently chased the fuck out.
+Video by Mike Gamms.

 Videographer Mike Gamms confronted a man in a Confederate flag shirt and ran him and his friend out of the Punk Rock Bowling and Music Festival in Las Vegas, Nevada.